π Welcome

 Material you will need for the experiment:

-- Paper wind rose
+- Paper wind rose (from previous experiment)

 - Stopwatch